 Babies with myelomeningocele and meningocele require more treatment than those with spina bifida occulta.

 In myelomeningocele, surgery is done to close the defect after the birth of the baby.

 Some babies born with spina bifida get hydrocephalus (water inside the brain).
 In this case, a shunt (a small hollow tube) is placed to help drain out the fluid.

-Some babies with spina bifida will have tethered spinal cord (spinal cord is attached to the spinal canal).
+Some babies with spina bifida will have tethered spinal cord (the spinal cord is attached to the spinal canal).
 In this situation, surgery is needed.